YannickMister/gis_for_society/README.md

-# gis_in_society
+# GIS_for_Society
-GIS in Society is one of the GIS-courses I followed during my bachelors.
+GIS for Society is one of the GIS-courses I followed during my bachelors.
 Find here an overview of some of the course projects.